WinDurango/Documentation/docs/build-contrib.md

 4. Once in the mount folder, run `Add-AppxPackage -Path AppxManifest.xml -Register` (or `Add-AppXPackage -Register .\AppxManifest.xml`).
 This will add the game to your start menu.
 (Note: This step requires [Developer mode](#to-launch) to be enabled otherwise you will get an error)

 5. From here, you should be able to launch the game from your start menu.
 A cmd window should also appear and various logs should show up.
 Dont worry if a million errors show up, that is normal since this is still very early in development.
 If the game closes almost instantly with no error messages, then you are likely missing dependencies from Visual Studio.

+   Note: If you decide to use Windurango UI after already installing the game through Powershell, the UI has a feature to add games that are already installed, either by detecting them or by selecting the game from a list of installed UWP apps.
+However, this feature sometimes doesnt work and may require uninstalling and reinstalling the game via the UI instead of Powershell.
+If you have saves you want to backup before doing this, see [Managing Saves](#managing-saves)

 # Building